Feral child : The term feral child refers to a child who has grown up outside or on the margins of human society.

 https://fr.wikipedia.org/wiki/Th%C3%A9rianthropie

-4 - La communication humaine :
+4 - Human communication :

 https://fr.wikipedia.org/wiki/C%C3%A9ramique